cosmos/interchain-security/docs/docs/validators/joining-consumer-chains.md

 :::tip
 Validators are required to run consumer chain binaries only after `spawn_time` has passed.
 :::

+Please note that any additional instructions pertaining to specific consumer chain launches will be available before spawn time.
+The chain start will be stewarded by the Cosmos Hub team and the teams developing their respective consumer chains.

 The image below illustrates the startup sequence
 ![startup](../../figures/hypha-consumer-start-process.svg)